Archive product

 Ancient iron wall sconce with 5 lamps featuring a double spiral, decorated with elements made of gilded wood.
 It operates with small-base bulbs up to a maximum of 500 W. Early 1800s.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture from the 19th century reflects the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, associated with Louis XVI, also draws heavily on ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, statement pieces designed to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often finished with brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for elegant antique pieces suitable for your interior.
+This is especially important when searching for an elegant antique that suits your interior.

 Attributes / Details